-- [18] The Board has decided that the Respondent has failed, without good reason, in respect of a building consent that relates to restricted building work that he or she is to carry out (other than as an owner-builder) or supervise, or has carried out (other than as an owner-builder) or supervised, (as the case may be), to provide the persons specified in section 88(2) with a record of work, on completion of the restricted building work, in accordance with section 88(1) (s 317(1)(da)(ii) of the Act) and should be disciplined - [19] There is a statutory requirement under section 88(1) of the Building Act 2004 for a licensed building practitioner to provide a record of work to the owner and the territorial authority on completion of restricted building work8. - [20] Failing to provide a record of work is a ground for discipline under section 317(1)(da)(ii) of the Act.
-In order to find that ground for discipline proven, the Board need only consider whether the Respondent had "good reason" for not providing a record of work on "completion" of the restricted building work. - [21] The Board discussed issues with regard to records of work in its decision C2-011709 and gave guidelines to the profession as to who must provide a record of work, what a record of work is for, when it is to be provided, the level of detail that must be provided, who a record of work must be provided to and what might constitute a good reason for not providing a record of work. - [22] The starting point with a record of work is that it is a mandatory statutory requirement whenever restricted building work under a building consent is carried out or supervised by a licensed building practitioner (other than as an ownerbuilder).
-Each and every licensed building practitioner who carries out restricted building work must provide a record of work. - [23] The statutory provisions do not stipulate a timeframe for the licenced person to provide a record of work.
+- [29] There is a statutory requirement under section 88(1) of the Building Act 2004 for a licensed building practitioner to provide a record of work to the owner and the territorial authority on completion of restricted building work8. - [30] Failing to provide a record of work is a ground for discipline under section 317(1)(da)(ii) of the Act.
+In order to find that ground for discipline proven, the Board need only consider whether the Respondent had "good reason" for not providing a record of work on "completion" of the restricted building work. - [31] The Board discussed issues with regard to records of work in its decision C2-011709 and gave guidelines to the profession as to who must provide a record of work, what a record of work is for, when it is to be provided, the level of detail that must be provided, who a record of work must be provided to and what might constitute a good reason for not providing a record of work. - [32] The starting point with a record of work is that it is a mandatory statutory requirement whenever restricted building work under a building consent is carried out or supervised by a licensed building practitioner (other than as an owner-builder).
+Each and every licensed building practitioner who carries out restricted building work must provide a record of work. - [33] The statutory provisions do not stipulate a timeframe for the licenced person to provide a record of work.
 The provisions in section 88(1) simply states "on completion of the restricted building work ...".
-As was noted by Justice Muir in Ministry of Business Innovation and Employment v Bell10 "... the only relevant precondition to the obligations of a licenced building practitioner under s 88 is that he/she has completed their work". - [24] As to when completion will have occurred is a question of fact in each case.
-In most situations' issues with the provision of a record of work do not arise.
+As was noted by Justice Muir in Ministry of Business Innovation and Employment v Bell10 "... the only relevant precondition to the obligations of a licenced building practitioner under s 88 is that he/she has completed their work". - [34] As to when completion will have occurred is a question of fact in each case. - [35] In most situations, issues with the provision of a record of work do not arise.
 The work progresses, and records of work are provided in a timely fashion.
-In this instance, completion occurred in January 2016.
-There is no evidence, other than the Respondent's statement that he provided a record of work by post, that a record of work was not provided to the owner.
-The Territorial Authority file did not contain a record of work.
-As such, a record of work was clearly not provided to the Territorial Authority.
-Given this, even if the Respondent did post a record of work to the owner, he did not provide a record of work to the Territorial Authority as per the requirements of section 88(1) of the Act.
-On this basis, the Board finds that the record of work was not provided on completion as required, and the disciplinary offence has been committed.
+Completion occurred in October 2019.
+A record of work was not provided until 3 November 2020 and only on the request of the Complainant.
+On this basis, the Board finds that the record of work was not provided on completion as required, and the disciplinary offence has been committed. - [36] Section 317(1)(da)(ii) of the Act provides for a defence of the licenced building practitioner having a "good reason" for failing to provide a record of work.
+If they